 Innovative funding to scale

-At Autodesk Foundation, one of our focus areas is to back technology-based solutions that increase Health and Resilience in low resource, climate-vulnerable regions.
-In this part of our portfolio, we look for organizations who can demonstrate impact in the 3 domains of our Health and Resilience thesis: environmental protection, community health, and economic advancement.
+At Autodesk Foundation, one of our focus areas is to back technology-based solutions that increase Health and Resilience in low-resource, climate-vulnerable regions.
+In this part of our portfolio, we look for organizations that can demonstrate impact in the three domains of our Health and Resilience thesis: environmental protection, community health, and economic advancement.

 Factor[e]’s Venture Studio